NathanHunt581/QuestionPairs/README.md

 The accuracy achieved,  77.5%, is 15% better than one would get by just guessing "not duplicate" for all the questions.
 While I was pleased to get the Siamese network architecture working, I find the over-all accuracy a little disappointing.
 It is only slightly better than one can get with pretty simple approaches just using SpaCy's similarity method, for example.

-To improve results further, I would like to try using ELMO or BERT, although BERT seems to require significant computational resources.
+To improve results further, I would like to try using ELMO, which provides a context-dependent representation as opposed to what the simple embeddings provide.
+Another more sophisticated approach would be to use an attention-based method such as BERT, although BERT seems to require significant computational resources.

 A note for anyone wanting to work on this data set - it is from a Kaggle contest.
 There are a lot of complaints from the contest participants because it turns out that one can boost one's score significantly by looking at non-NLP factors such as the number of times a question appears in the data set.